maheshh-v/MoodSense-AI/README.md

 > _“This project showcases strong practical understanding of deep learning, critical thinking in design, thoughtful evaluation, and real deployment mindset — not just copy-paste ML.”_

+#  New in Version 2.0

+-  BERT-powered emotion detection
+- 🎵 Real-time Spotify song suggestions based on mood
+-  Confidence scores visualized
+-  .env based credential management
+-  Optimized and cleaned for production